7 Ways To Understand Your Third-Party Payer Contract

 - Know your rights.
 To avoid delays in payments that would cost you, be sure that you understand your rights when speaking about a contract and request a better explanation of the insurance provider’s payment schedule language if you don’t understand.

 - Define payment period for clean claims.
 Always make sure that there is a clause that holds the health plan responsible for paying any claims within a specific period of time.
-Without this clause, there is no obligation on the part of the health plan to pay the claim within a reasonable amount of time.
-During this step, make sure you ask for clarification on what a payer deems as a clean claim and if there are additional requests for information that is considered reasonable.
+Without this clause, there’s no obligation on the part of the health plan to pay the claim within a reasonable amount of time.
+During this step, make sure you ask for clarification on what a payer deems as a clean claim, and if there are additional requests for information that is considered reasonable.

 - Define payment period for unclean claims.
 Make sure that you have a firm definition of the timeframe in which the health plan can return a claim as unclean.
 This will help avoid the health plan from holding unclean claims to delay any payments.
 The contract should also specify how much time will be allowed to review this additional information before any payments are made.